Welcome to my KW Finder review.

-I’ll assume you’re a newbie who just wants to dip their toes into proper keyword research.
+I’ll assume you’re a newbie who just wants to dip your toes into proper keyword research.
 Someone who’s eager to learn, and willing to act on what they learned, but who’s hesitant to invest right away.

 In other words – you wonder whether the free version of KW Finder is any good.